WEST MEETS EAST

 Abacus: Did you know, that the old counting frame Abacus was known centuries before Western world integrated the written Hindu–Arabic numeral system?
 First Babylonian appearances date back to 2700–2300 BC and the tool was also known in China (called suanpan) and in Japan (named soroban).

 Side Note: A torii is a traditional Japanese gate, related to Shinto shrines, where it symbolically marks the transition from the mundane to the sacred.
 While working on this piece I couldn’t decide whether I should go for a hashtag sign or a traditional torii shape until I realized: that’s it!
-That’s exactly what it should be: neither nor and still both of it.
+That’s exactly what it should be: neither nor and still both of them.
 The torii marks the entrance to a sacred space, whereby a # functions like a key into a specific world … felt totally right to me …

 Target: What would this minimal, zen inspired series be without a reference to the art of zen archery?
 Concentrate, target, release … this artwork can also be used for visual meditation practices.